Home Rețete Desserts and baked goods How to make jam

 As the name implies, this method is fast, easy and allows you to preserve the maximum amount of nutrients in berries and fruits.

-To prepare in a quick way, the berries must be washed, sorted out from twigs, seeds and dried, then transferred to a deep basin and covered with sugar, stir and leave for several hours so that the berries or fruits give juice.
-Then put on the stove and, stirring, wait until it boils.
-After that, boil for another 5 minutes.
-If the jam is liquid, boil it again.
-You can also add a little citric acid if the finished jam is sugary.
+To prepare it in a quick way, the berries must be washed, sorted from twigs, seeds and dried, then transferred to a deep basin and covered with sugar, mixed and left for several hours so that the berries or fruits give juice.
+Then put it on the stove and, stirring, wait until it boils.
+After this, cook for another 5 minutes.
+If the jam turns out liquid, boil again.
+You can also add a little citric acid if the finished jam turns out cloying.
 Then mix thoroughly and boil again.

-Spices can be added to the jam.
-For example, apples and pears go well with cinnamon.
+You can add spices to the jam.
+For example, apples and pears pair well with cinnamon.
 Orange - with cloves and cardamom.

 How to make apple jam